mrWallaceMadeira/Mod1Schedule/README.md

   - [x] Copy and paste the code & comments into your IntelliJ file & start `coding`
 ###### Entry tickets
 Entry tickets are **required** to attend class.
 They are provided as a link at the end of the associated lesson.
-###### Reflection
-Reflections are done in response to our special topics days.
-These are written in your class OneNote notebook.

 ### Schedule&nbsp; :date: